Dr Katie Brown

 I am Co-Director of the Exeter Centre for Latin American Studies, which brings together colleagues across Modern Languages, History, Archaeology, English, Films and Politics: http://humanities.exeter.ac.uk/modernlanguages/research/centres/excelas/

-In 2019, I am PI of a project called 'Pensamiento y libertad' (Throught and Freedom), working with researchers from the Centro de Investigaciones Populares and the Escuela de Teatro Musical de Petare, both based in Caracas, Venezuela, to investigate the use of arts education to support critical thinking among young people.
+From 2019 to 2021, I was PI of a project called 'Pensamiento y libertad' (Throught and Freedom), working with researchers from the Centro de Investigaciones Populares and the Escuela de Teatro Musical de Petare, both based in Caracas, Venezuela, to investigate the use of arts education to support critical thinking among young people.
 The project is part of 'Changing the Story', funded by the AHRC through the Global Challenges Research Fund: https://changingthestory.leeds.ac.uk/pensamiento_venezuela/

-Since 2014, I have been co-organiser of ‘Migrating Texts’ with Dr Carla Mereu Keating and Dr Kit Yee Wong.
+From 2014 to 2018, I was co-organiser of ‘Migrating Texts’ with Dr Carla Mereu Keating and Dr Kit Yee Wong.
 Migrating Texts is a series of workshops bringing together academics and cultural and creative industry professionals to discuss subtitling, translation and intermedial adaption.
 We have hosted one two-day conference, three one-day conferences with special focuses on intercultural understanding, multilingualism, and innovation and technology (including practical training sessions on theatre translation and multilingual digital story-telling), an adaptation for radio workshop with a BBC producer and a subtitling workshop: https://migratingtexts.wordpress.com/

 I am a member of the Out of the Wings theatre translation collective based at King's College London: https://ootwfestival.com/